Get more bookings.

 6. Plan to visit at least every 6 months (more often, if possible!)

 Even after you do all of the above, there’s no replacement for you visiting the property yourself.
+In fact, planning for regular property visits might be the most essential step in this entire list.

+That’s because there’s just no substitute for visiting your property yourself.
+No one will ever notice all of the small details you notice.
 Even if your guests do a great job telling you privately about small things they recommend fixing, you’re not going to hear about everything that needs your attention.

 You can read about everything that I found my first time visiting my Airbnb six months after opening it.
 (I was BLOWN AWAY by everything that needed to be fixed!)
+Addressing these issues will help you get more 5-star reviews and avoid any potential disasters.

 7. Brainstorm potential guest issues and how you’ll handle them